albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     The property `itemId` is used for two purposes and that's discouraged.
 If negative IDs become valid, for any reason, this logic becomes invalid.

-1. A light box can only contain one item and an `IllegalArgumentException` should be thrown if an item is added to a non-empty box.
+1. A light box can only contain one item and an [`IllegalStateException`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/IllegalStateException.html) should be thrown if an item is added to a non-empty box.

     ```java
     package demo;